onestardao/WFGY/Polaris/experiments/README.md

 A short prompt reduces words.

-Polaris organizes task structure.
+Polaris Protocol organizes task structure.

 If you only shorten text, you can easily remove constraints, boundaries, scoring conditions, and error checks.
-Polaris tries to preserve those key pieces of information, but organize them into a task map that is easier for the model to use.
+Polaris Protocol tries to preserve those key pieces of information, but organize them into a task map that is easier for the model to use.

 In plain language:

 The traditional approach is like giving the model an entire encyclopedia every time.

-The Polaris approach is more like drawing a map first, then asking the model to complete the task by following the map.
+The Polaris Protocol approach is more like drawing a map first, then asking the model to complete the task by following the map.

 </details>